The Orlik-Solomon model for hypersurface arrangements: Introduction

-We should say a word on the usefulness of our generalization from normal crossing divisors to hypersurface arrangements.
-Indeed, Deligne's approach relies on the fact that any smooth variety over $\C$ can be viewed as the complement of a normal crossing divisor inside a smooth projective variety, using Nagata's compactification theorem and Hironaka's resolution of singularities.
-Thus the case of normal crossing divisors is (in principle) sufficient to give a model for the cohomology of \textit{any} smooth variety over $\C$.\\ In the framework of Theorem \ref{intromaintheorem}, we may even produce, following \cite{deconciniprocesi}, \cite{fultonmcpherson}, \cite{hu}, \cite{li}, an explicit sequence of blow-ups (see Theorem \ref{seqblowups})
+We should say a word on the usefulness of the generalization from normal crossing divisors to hypersurface arrangements.
+Indeed, Deligne's approach relies on the fact that any smooth variety over~$\C$ can be viewed as the complement of a normal crossing divisor inside a smooth projective variety, using Nagata's compactification theorem and Hironaka's resolution of singularities.
+Thus the case of normal crossing divisors is (in principle) sufficient to give a model for the cohomology of \textit{any} smooth variety over~$\C$.\\ In the framework of Theorem \ref{intromaintheorem}, we may even produce, following~\cite{fultonmcpherson,deconciniprocesi,hu,li}, an explicit sequence of blow-ups (see Theorem \ref{seqblowups})

-sometimes called a ``wonderful compactification'', that transforms $L$ into a normal crossing divisor $\td{L}=\pi^{-1}(L)$ inside $\td{X}$ and induces an isomorphism
+sometimes called a ``wonderful compactification'', that transforms~$L$ into a normal crossing divisor~$\td{L}=\pi^{-1}(L)$ inside~$\td{X}$ and induces an isomorphism

-Thus Deligne's special case of Theorem \ref{intromaintheorem} applied to $(\td{X},\td{L})$ gives a model $M^\bullet(\td{X},\td{L})$ for the cohomology of $X\setminus L$.
-The functoriality of our construction gives a quasi-isomorphism of dga's
+Thus Deligne's special case of Theorem \ref{intromaintheorem} applied to~$(\td{X},\td{L})$ gives a model~$M^\bullet(\td{X},\td{L})$ for the cohomology of~$X\setminus L$.
+The functoriality of our construction gives a quasi-isomorphism of differential graded algebras

-that we may compute explicitly (see Theorem \ref{formulaMpi} and the example in \S \ref{basicexample}).\\ The model $M^\bullet(X,L)$ has three advantages over $M^\bullet(\td{X},\td{L})$.
-Firstly, it is in general smaller (see the example in \S \ref{basicexample}).
-Secondly, its definition only uses geometric and combinatorial information from the pair $(X,L)$ without having to look at the blown-up situation $(\td{X},\td{L})$.
-Thirdly, it is functorial with respect to the pair $(X,L)$.\\
+that we may compute explicitly (see Theorem \ref{formulaMpi}).\\ The model~$M^\bullet(X,L)$ has three advantages over~$M^\bullet(\td{X},\td{L})$.
+Firstly, it is in general smaller ($M^\bullet(\pi)$ is always injective).
+Secondly, its definition only uses geometric and combinatorial information from the pair~$(X,L)$ without having to look at the blown-up situation~$(\td{X},\td{L})$.
+Thirdly, it is functorial with respect to~$(X,L)$.\\

-The reader may want to skip directly to \S \ref{basicexample} to look at an example of a computation using the model $M^\bullet(X,L)$.
-In the next paragraph, we first give some details on the proof of Theorem \ref{intromaintheorem}.